symfony/symfony-docs/workflow/usage.rst

 .. note::

-    The marking store type could be "multiple_state" or "single_state".
+    The marking store type could be "multiple_state", "single_state" or "method".
     A single state marking store does not support a model being on multiple places at the same time.